Mental health ‘scandal’ as children wait years for appointments

 The shortest average wait time – just under seven days – occurred at North Staffordshire Combined Healthcare NHS Trust.

 Corin Batemen, 19, from Surrey, described how she was on a waiting list for NHS mental health support for four years, during which time she turned 18 and was moved onto adult services.
-She finally received six sessions of cognitive behaviour therapy (CBT) for anxiety this year.
+She finally received six sessions of cognitive behaviour therapy (CBT) for anxiety last year.

 “While I was waiting for help, I suffered immensely by myself.
 My anxiety got increasingly worse,” she said.